 Rotterdam might be one of the largest cities in Holland, yet the distances in the city centre can easily be covered by bike.
 Rotterdam also has an extensive public transport network which can be very useful for cyclists.
 You can take your bike with you on the metro, train and ferries.
-The journey planner of the RET will help you plan your journey.
+The journey planner of the RET (in Dutch) will help you plan your journey.

 Rotterdam Central Station.
 Photo © Holland-Cycling.com

 The train is an excellent way of getting to and from Rotterdam with your bike.
 There are regular train services from Rotterdam to destinations all over the country.
 There is also a late night service between Rotterdam and Amsterdam City Airport, Amsterdam, Leiden, The Hague and Utrecht.
 Please note that - unless you have a folding bike - you're only allowed to take your bike on the train outside rush hour and a ticket for your bike is required (see overview below).